shycopney44/W_S5M4_Project/README.md

 **Here is important information for completing your tasks:**

-- Inside the `backend` folder there is a web server built in Node which serves weather data in JSON format on `[GET] /api/weather`.

-- If you look inside the `frontend` folder you will notice it contains, among other assets, an `index.js` file.
-If you inspect the head element of the `index.html` document, you will find the script being loaded there.

 - You will complete your tasks inside the `frontend/index.js` file.
 Do not modify any other files.
 Detailed instructions for each task can be found below.

 - The JSON data needed to build the weather widget comes from just one endpoint: `[GET] http://localhost:3003/api/weather`.